 - Don’t keep strands any longer, or they can turn purple!

 - If you are fine with results, dunk the rest of the strands and keep them there for the same amount of time.

 - Rinse the extensions afterwards and you are done!

-That’s it, really.
-Consider applying some moisturizing conditioner afterwards.
+That’s it.
+Consider applying some moisturizing conditioner afterward.
 Let it sit there for 5 to 10 minutes as per instructions on the package.